-At Treehouse, we are committed to seeing you through you journey from beginning to end.
+We are committed to seeing you through your journey from beginning to end.
 At every step of the way, we believe that a greater sense of mindfulness and a commitment towards stress management can help to alleviate the negative thoughts and behaviors that may be accelerating your addiction, as well as helping other treatment modalities to have a more lasting effect.

 We also invite you to engage yourself on a level that integrates therapy physically, mentally and spiritually.
-At the Treehouse, you can attend classes on yoga, Tai Chi and meditation.
+At Vertava Health of Texas, you can attend classes on yoga, Tai Chi and meditation.
 Offered five days a week, these will help you to moderate your stress, elevate mindfulness and restore your body.
 Reports indicate that these practices may help to reduce blood pressure, protect against heart disease, bolster the immune system and handle pain response.
 The latter of these may be critical to those who fell prey to an opioid addiction due to issues of pain management.

 Mindfulness is derived from Buddhist concepts and traditions, however, today its practice extends beyond that and does not necessarily adhere to those doctrines.
 According to an article originally published by the Harvard Review of Psychiatry that examined mindfulness and meditation as therapies for psychiatric illness and substance use disorders, “Mindfulness has been described as the nonjudgmental observation of the ongoing stream of internal and external stimuli as they arise; as bringing one’s complete attention to present experience on a moment-to-moment basis; and as paying attention in a particular way: on purpose, in the present moment, and nonjudgmentally.”